16 Minute Read

 - Additional contingencies such as the sale of the buyer’s current home

-Once you and the buyer reach a final purchase agreement, you’re not home free quite yet.
-There’s still a lot to do from contract to closing, so here’s how to manage this stage of the game:
+Once you and the buyer reach a final purchase agreement, you won’t be sitting pretty quite yet.
+There’s still a lot to do from contract to closing, so here are some quick tips to help you manage this stage of the game:

 - Don’t wait until the last minute to pack.

 - Communicate with your buyer.